tusharad/Reddit-Clone-Haskell/README.md

-# Scotty-Crud
+# HaskRead

-Scotty-Crud is a web-based blogging application designed to facilitate hands-on learning with the Scotty Web-Framework.
+HaskRead is a web-based blogging application designed to facilitate hands-on learning with the Scotty Web-Framework.
 This application allows users to experience the simplicity and power of Scotty alongside other technologies like Blaze-html for templating and PostgreSQL for database management.

 ## Technologies Used